Aliases for MAP3K8 Gene

 This gene is an oncogene that encodes a member of the serine/threonine protein kinase family.
 The encoded protein localizes to the cytoplasm and can activate both the MAP kinase and JNK kinase pathways.
 This protein was shown to activate IkappaB kinases, and thus induce the nuclear production of NF-kappaB.
 This protein was also found to promote the production of TNF-alpha and IL-2 during T lymphocyte activation.
 This gene may also utilize a downstream in-frame translation start codon, and thus produce an isoform containing a shorter N-terminus.
 The shorter isoform has been shown to display weaker transforming activity.
 Alternate splicing results in multiple transcript variants that encode the same protein. [provided by RefSeq, Sep 2011]

 GeneCards Summary for MAP3K8 Gene

 MAP3K8 (Mitogen-Activated Protein Kinase Kinase Kinase 8) is a Protein Coding gene.
-Diseases associated with MAP3K8 include lung cancer and ewing sarcoma.
-Among its related pathways are MAPK signaling pathway and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include protein serine/threonine kinase activity and MAP kinase kinase kinase activity.
-An important paralog of this gene is MAP3K5.
+Diseases associated with MAP3K8 include Lung Cancer and Steroid-Induced Glaucoma.
+Among its related pathways are NFAT and Cardiac Hypertrophy and IL-1 signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MAP3K15.

 UniProtKB/Swiss-Prot for MAP3K8 Gene